vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 in the form of a monument at (the place of) the funeral pyre made of a mass of bricks.
 4 Finally the royal elephant is set loose and gradually the lamentations subside.
 The metaphor used by Bāṇa, ‘a stab of pain’ (śokaśalya)—the primary meaning of śalya being ‘dart’—suggests that the monument had the form of a needle.
-5 Such a monument seems to be known from the Sanskrit literature, viz. the Vis.ṇudharmottarapurāṇa’s chapter on the so-called aid. ¯uka.
+5 Such a monument seems to be known from the Sanskrit literature, viz. the Vis.ṇudharmottarapurāṇa’s chapter on the so-called aid. ūka.

-The aid. ¯uka of the Vis.ṇudharmottarapurāṇa
+The aid. ūka of the Vis.ṇudharmottarapurāṇa

-Vis.ṇudharmottara 3.84.1–15 describes the aid. ¯ukar¯upa as follows.
+Vis.ṇudharmottara 3.84.1–15 describes the aid. ūkarūpa as follows.
 6 A structure is built of three (receding) square platforms (bhadrapīt.ha), with steps on four sides.
-On the third platform a liṅgar¯upa is erected, but one not decorated with lines (rekhā, i.e. without the brahmas¯utra and the pārśvas¯utra).
-In the middle of this liṅgar¯upa an immovable square column (yas.t.i) is fixed.
-On that thirteen bh¯umikās are made.
+On the third platform a liṅgarūpa is erected, but one not decorated with lines (rekhā, i.e. without the brahmasūtra and the pārśvasūtra).
+In the middle of this liṅgarūpa an immovable square column (yas.t.i) is fixed.
+On that thirteen bhūmikās are made.
 7 On top of this is an āmalasāraka (=āmalaka?) and on that again a round column, yas.t.i, is fixed.
 This col umn is decorated with a medallion (candraka).
-8 In between the bh¯umikās and the liṅga (i.e. on the square column?) the four Lokapālas are situated, Vir¯uḍha, Dhr.tarās.t.ra, Vir¯upāks.a, and Kubera, with lances (ś¯ula) in their hands, wear ing armour and ornaments.
-9 It is said that in this construction Vir¯uḍha is Sakra, Dhr ´ .tarās.t.ra is Yama, Vir¯upāks.a is Varuṇa, and Kubera is Rājarāja.
-This aid. ¯uka is named ‘Prajāhita’; men who worship it obtain happiness and heaven after death.
+8 In between the bhūmikās and the liṅga (i.e. on the square column?) the four Lokapālas are situated, Virūḍha, Dhr.tarās.t.ra, Virūpāks.a, and Kubera, with lances (śūla) in their hands, wear ing armour and ornaments.
+9 It is said that in this construction Virūḍha is Sakra, Dhr ´ .tarās.t.ra is Yama, Virūpāks.a is Varuṇa, and Kubera is Rājarāja.
+This aid. ūka is named ‘Prajāhita’; men who worship it obtain happiness and heaven after death.

-Shah in her commentary emphasizes that this Aid. ¯uka structure is not a particular deity but is designed to embody the whole universe.
+Shah in her commentary emphasizes that this Aid. ūka structure is not a particular deity but is designed to embody the whole universe.
 As to the names of the Lokapālas she remarks: ‘These are known to Buddhist mythology as the four Buddhist Yaks.as who do the work of the Lokapālas.’
 10 Shah assumes that

 4 Hars.acarita (HC* 6 p.
 300): kalpitaśokaśalye sudhānicayacite citācaityacihne, which Sam ´ . kara glosses: citāyām. caityacihnas tadākāram. cihnam, śmaśānadevagr.ham. vā | 5 Cf. Aṅguttara-Nikāya III, 62, Sokasallaharaṇa, name of the discourse (dhammapariyāya) that takes away the grieve of bereavement, taught to king Mun. ḍa.

 6 For the Sanskrit text of VDhP 3.84.1–15 see Appendix.

-7 It is unclear whereon exactly, the liṅgar¯upa or the yas.t.i; liṅgar¯upa is neuter, yas.t.i feminine. tasyoparis.t.āt (84.5c) refers to the liṅgar¯upa, unless we assume double sandhi.
+7 It is unclear whereon exactly, the liṅgarūpa or the yas.t.i; liṅgarūpa is neuter, yas.t.i feminine. tasyoparis.t.āt (84.5c) refers to the liṅgarūpa, unless we assume double sandhi.
 A similar sloppy construction is seen in 6a.
-Shah cites Kramrish, who interprets the bh¯umikās as ‘steps’.
+Shah cites Kramrish, who interprets the bhūmikās as ‘steps’.

-8 I read samārdhacandra◦ instead of samārkacandra◦, meaning that the medallion is situ ated in the middle of the horizontal (sama) crescent mooṇThe thirteen bh¯umikās and the āmalasāraka are said to represent the 14 bhuvanas.
+8 I read samārdhacandra◦ instead of samārkacandra◦, meaning that the medallion is situ ated in the middle of the horizontal (sama) crescent mooṇThe thirteen bhūmikās and the āmalasāraka are said to represent the 14 bhuvanas.
 The liṅga represents Maheśvara, the round column Pitāmaha and the square column Janārdana.
 The three platforms represent the three guṇas.

-9 In accordance with the oldest MS C, I take ‘the apparel of the sun (S¯urya)’ in 12b singular, corresponding with Kubera.
+9 In accordance with the oldest MS C, I take ‘the apparel of the sun (Sūrya)’ in 12b singular, corresponding with Kubera.

 10 See Barhut Inscriptions (CII II, pt. ii), p.73:

-As Kupira (Kubera) and Viruḍaka (Vir¯uḍhaka) are the guardians of the Northern and Southern region respectively we can assume with certainty that on the lost corner pillars of both the quadrants Vir¯upakkha and Dhatarat.t.ha, the guardians of the West and East, were represented, each one with two companions.
+As Kupira (Kubera) and Viruḍaka (Virūḍhaka) are the guardians of the Northern and Southern region respectively we can assume with certainty that on the lost corner pillars of both the quadrants Virūpakkha and Dhatarat.t.ha, the guardians of the West and East, were represented, each one with two companions.
 Vogel, Indian Serpent